Technical Due Diligence

 Most technology advisors give you strategy.
 What you actually need is someone who has been in the founder seat, built the team, made the architecture calls under pressure, and shipped AI that works in production.
+More about my background.

 That's a different service.
 Here's how it's structured.